Knowledge is power.

 Your primary care physician may have given you a tentative cancer diagnosis based on symptoms, screening test results and clinical examination findings.
 It’s essential to verify the precise type of cancer you have with your oncologist (or find out if there’s still any uncertainty about your diagnosis).

 What is the standard treatment for my condition?

-Cancer treatment choices may include surgery, traditional chemotherapy, targeted medications, radiation or immunotherapy as standalone or combination treatments.
+Cancer treatment choices may include monitoring or observation, surgery, traditional chemotherapy, targeted medications, radiation or immunotherapy as standalone or combination treatments.
 Clinical pathways and physician guidelines include treatment recommendations for most types of cancer based on disease stage and other factors.
 However, each patient’s diagnosis is unique, so a standard treatment option may not exist.
 Making decisions with your physician and having a treatment plan in place can help restore your sense of control.